Understanding the Testing Process

 To maintain an effective anti-doping program, USADA retains the right to test athletes at any time and location.

-In 2019, USADA implemented a two-pool testing program to ensure that out-of-competition testing resources are allocated as effectively as possible and that Whereabouts requirements are proportionate to each athlete’s level of testing.
-The two testing pools are explained below.
+USADA maintains two Whereabouts testing pools to ensure that out-of-competition testing resources are allocated as effectively as possible and that Whereabouts requirements are proportionate to each athlete’s level of testing.
+The two Whereabouts testing pools are explained below.

 Registered Testing Pool